zoot101/snapraid-daily/README.md

 Usage: snapraid-daily         [OPTIONS...]

-  -s, --sync-only             Only Sync the Array - Do not run Scrub -c, --scrub-only            Only Scrub the Array - Do not run Sync
+  -s, --sync-only             Only Sync the Array - Do not run Scrub

+  -c, --scrub-only            Only Scrub the Array - Do not run Sync
                               Note that if both of these options are omitted, the default is to run sync and then scrub.
+They also can not be specified at the same time

+  -o, --override-thresholds   Ignore the deletion/moved thresholds to force a sync,
+                              useful to quickly sync if the thresholds are exceeded, but one is happy to proceed.

-They also can not be specified at the same time -o, --override-thresholds   Ignore the deletion/moved thresholds to force a sync -f, --config [path-to-conf] Override default config file.
-Could be useful if one has multiple snapraid arrays to manage on the same system -q, --quiet                 Suppress the output of the touch, diff, sync and scrub commands for snapraid.
+  -f, --config [path-to-conf] Override default config file.
+Could be useful if one
+                              has multiple snapraid arrays to manage on the same system

+  -q, --quiet                 Suppress the output of the touch, diff, sync and scrub
+                              commands for snapraid.
 The final status message is still displayed as normal.

   -h, --help                  Print help

 Manual Entries: